robertmandory-alt/P11/replit.md

 - Supabase client configured with production credentials

 ## Current Status
-Application is functional and running successfully.
-Login page displays correctly with Persian interface.
-Ready for deployment configuration.
+Application is fully functional and running successfully in the Replit environment.
+Login page displays correctly with Persian RTL interface.
+Deployment is configured and ready to publish.